experimentsindemocracy/barton/readme.md

 >
 > -- Tony Abbott, Prime Minister of Australia [12 Aug 2013](http://www.smh.com.au/federal-politics/federal-election-2013/liberals-squirm-as-abbott-refers-to-the-suppository-of-wisdom-20130812-2rryy.html)

 Barton is a ~~suppository~~ repository of political wisdom.
-More specifically though, it's a structured collection of crowd sourced contact details for all elected officials in Australia, designed for future consumption by APIs and apps.
+More specifically though, it's a structured collection of crowd sourced contact details for all elected officials in Australia, designed for consumption by APIs and apps.

+Despite the interwebs being around for over 20 years, a complete database of Australian politician contact details still doesn't exist.
+Many government websites already provide data as `mail-merge.docx` or `contact-details.pdf` for download.
+Unfortunately, none of them use a consistent structure or format suitable for automated consumption.

+Barton seeks to rectify this problem.

 ## File Structure